Vladislav26Laptev/Smoke_detection/README.md

 [:arrow_up:Index](#index)

 ## Dataset
 To train the model, video recordings were collected that show a fire.
-You can access the entries and their annotations [at this link] (http://yadi.sk/d/DACCsm_-FbeYmQ?w=1).
+You can access the entries and their annotations [at this link](http://yadi.sk/d/DACCsm_-FbeYmQ?w=1).
 The Dataset repository contains scripts
  ````
  create_dataset_od.py